CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: Design Space Exploration: Evaluation

 \mypara{Methodology.} We focus the DSE evaluation on functional performance (execution cycles).
 We collected 1000 samples and computed the average of 95 percentile values to remove any outliers caused by some sporadic Linux interference.
 We normalized the results to the reference baseline execution (higher values translate to higher performance speedup) and added the absolute execution time on top of the baseline bar.
 Our baseline hardware implementation corresponds to a system with the CVA6 with hardware virtualization support but without the proposed microarchitectural extensions (e.g., GTLB, L2 TLB).
 We have also collected the post-synthesis hardware utilization; however, we omit the results due to lack of space (although we may occasionally refer to them during the discussion of the results in this section).

-\mypara{Benchmarks.} We used the Mibench Embedded Benchmark Suite.
-The Mibench incorporates a set of 35 application benchmarks grouped into six categories, targeting different embedded market segments.
+\mypara{Benchmarks.} We used the Mibench Embedded Benchmark Suite. \bs{The Mibench is an embedded application benchmark widely used in mixed-critically systems to assess the performance \cite{sa2021,martins2023}.} The Mibench incorporates a set of 35 application benchmarks grouped into six categories, targeting different embedded market segments.
 We focus our evaluation on the automotive subset.
-The automotive suite encompasses 3 high memory-intensive benchmarks (\textit{qsort}, \textit{susan corners} and \textit{susan edges}) that exercise many components across the memory hierarchy (e.g. MMU, cache, and memory controller).
+The automotive suite encompasses 3 high memory-intensive benchmarks (\textit{qsort}, \textit{susan corners} and \textit{susan edges}) that exercise many components across the memory hierarchy (e.g. MMU, cache, and memory controller). \bs{To complement our evaluation, we ran San Diego Vision Benchmark \cite{venkata2009} in the selected designs for the PPA analysis.
+San Diego Vision is a computer vision benchmark widely used to evaluate embedded and mixed-criticality systems \cite{kloda2023,gracioli2019}.
+It runs a full range of vision applications (e.g., motion tracking (\textit{tracking})) using multiple datasets with different sizes.
+Instructions to run our experiments with Mibench and San Diego Vision can be found here\footnote{https://github.com/ninolomata/bao-cva6-guide/tree/cva6-evaluation}.}